My Little Pony: A New Generation

-My Little Pony: A New Generation is a 2021 animated adventure comedy film directed by Robert Cullen and José Luis Ucha, and co-directed by Mark Fattibene, from a screenplay by Gillian Berrow and Tim Sullivan from Cecil Kramer and Peter Lewis as producers with a story by Cullen, Ucha and Sullivan.
-Based on Hasbro's My Little Pony franchise, the film marks the beginning of the fifth incarnation of the franchise, which serves as the official sequel to the previous generation, a first for the franchise.
-The film also marks Boulder Media's only feature film.
-It features the voices of Vanessa Hudgens, Kimiko Glenn, James Marsden, Sofia Carson, Liza Koshy, Ken Jeong, Elizabeth Perkins, Jane Krakowski, Michael McKean, and Phil LaMarr.
-A New Generation is set many years after the events of My Little Pony: Friendship Is Magic, in a magic-less era where the story of Twilight Sparkle and her friends is considered a myth, and the three pony kinds – earth ponies, pegasi, and unicorns – have grown apart, living separated from one another in paranoia and prejudice.
-The film tells the story of an earth pony Sunny Starscout who embarks on a quest to reunite all pony kinds and restore magic to the land after meeting the unicorn Izzy Moonbow.
+My Little Pony: A New Generation is a 2021 animated adventure comedy film, based on the My Little Pony toy line.
+It features the voices of Vanessa Hudgens, Kimiko Glenn, James Marsden, Sofia Carson, Liza Koshy, Ken Jeong, Elizabeth Perkins, Jane Krakowski, Phil LaMarr, Michael McKean and Maggie Cullen.
+A sequel to the television series My Little Pony: Friendship Is Magic, the film tells the story of earth pony Sunny Starscout, who embarks on a quest to reunite all pony kinds and restore magic to the land.

-It had its world premiere at the Toronto International Film Festival on September 8, 2021.
-Originally set to be released theatrically by Paramount Pictures, but due to the COVID-19 pandemic, the film was instead released in most countries on Netflix on September 24, 2021, while still being theatrically released in several Asian countries.
-The film received mostly positive reviews from critics for its message, though its pacing and writing received some criticism, and was the most-viewed film on Netflix in October 2021.
-A follow-up television series, My Little Pony: Make Your Mark, premiered through Netflix in May 2022, while a sing-along version of the film was released on July 18, 2022.
+My Little Pony: A New Generation had its world premiere at the Toronto International Film Festival on September 8, 2021.
+It was originally set to be released theatrically by Paramount Pictures, but due to the COVID-19 pandemic, the film was instead released in most countries on Netflix on September 24, 2021, while still being theatrically released in several Asian countries.
+The film received generally positive reviews from critics, and was the most-viewed film on Netflix in October 2021.
+It was followed by two sequel series, My Little Pony: Tell Your Tale and My Little Pony: Make Your Mark, while a sing-along version of the film was released in 2022.